30lm32/ml-projects/README.md

 |`Implementation`| Click Stream Dataset | `Apache Flink Table & SQL` |`Apache Flink Table & SQL`, `Docker`, `Docker-Compose`| https://github.com/erdiolmezogullari/de-case|

-In this case, we used docker container technologies to launch Flink cluster and Flink App separately from scratch.
+In this project, we used docker container technologies to launch Flink cluster and Flink App separately from scratch.
 Flink Cluster (Platform) consists of two different docker containers (jobmanager, taskmanager) that are already built in docker-compose.flink.yml.
 Flink Application consists of one docker container that already using a dockerfile (./app-flink-base/Dockerfile) and a shell script (./app-flink-base/run.sh) to submit jar file to cluster in docker-compose-app-flink.yml.

 ### Prediction Skip Action
 ---